-Refer to chapter 8 of the LPC176x manual to determine (1) which bits of (2) which PINSELx register should be set to (3) what value.
+Refer to Chapter 8 of the LPC176x manual to determine:

+- 1. which PINSELx register should be modified - 2. which bits of the register should be modified - 3. what value should the bits be set to

 You should connect a device that generates an analog voltage signal to the selected pin.
 Examples of such devices are light sensors (LDR) and potentiometers.